takuphilchan/colivara-autodeploy/README.md

 ## 📖 About

-**ColiVara-AutoDeploy** is an automated deployment solution that simplifies the setup of the powerful [ColiVara](https://github.com/tjmlabs/ColiVara) RAG system with a single command, while extending it with enhanced query capabilities and a testing interface.
+**colivara-autodeploy** is an automated deployment solution that simplifies the setup of the powerful [ColiVara](https://github.com/tjmlabs/ColiVara) RAG system with a single command, while extending it with enhanced query capabilities and a testing interface.

 ### 🙏 Credits